TeamPuzel/strawberry/README.md

-# The Strawberry Programming Language 🍓
+# The Strawberry Project 🍓

+Software from scratch for the sake of a simpler world.

+## What is Strawberry

+- Strawberry is a project with the goal of breaking convention and starting over, focused on the long term.
-Strawberry is a meta programming language focused on extreme generic programming without using any runtime primitives.
+- Strawberry is a meta programming language focused on extreme generic programming without using concrete primitives.
-It is purely an expression of logic which can implement these primitives in itself often by communicating with a lowering backend directly, with most code being written in terms of semantics alone.
+- Strawberry is an extensible, portable toolchain for working with software projects.
+- Strawberry is a semantic text encoding for efficient and safe processing, convertible with UTF-8, not compatible.

-This is the specification and C99 reference implementation of the Strawberry Programming Language toolchain, including the inherently required interpreter and backends for lowering the language to various targets.
+This is the specification and reference implementation of the Strawberry toolchain.

 ## License